-Hi (Donor Name), I am a volunteer/Board Member/Executive Director of All Saints Church-Community Center.
+Hi (Donor Name), I am a volunteer/Board Member/Executive Director of [organization].
 I am calling to ask you how you are doing?

 Let them know what your organization is going through and doing for the community.
 How you have shifted practices to meet the current situation.

 >>> With your support we have been able to continue to provide valuable services to our community.
 Recently, we [tangible impact of gift i.e. feed xxx more lunches] because of your help!